Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 ## Lightstreamer Compatibility Notes

+* Compatible with Lightstreamer SDK for Node.js Adapters since 1.3
-- Compatible with Lightstreamer Node.js Adapter API version 1.0 to 1.2.
+- For a version of this example compatible with Lightstreamer SDK for Node.js Adapters version 1.0, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node/tree/for_Lightstreamer_5.1).

 ## Final Notes